sublimetext-io/docs.sublimetext.io/docs/guide/README.md

 title: About This Documentation
 ---

-Welcome to the Community documentation for the Sublime Text editor!
+Welcome to the community-driven documentation project for the Sublime Text editor!

 ![Sublime Text](./images/1-about-the-documentation.png)